meguna/mff/README.md

   yeah.
 Idk.
 Satisfactory, but unfinished.
 * start adding translations for EN/JA on most simple UI buttons and such.
 Set up i18next.
 It's really annoying
+* full translations complete for:
+  * recipe forms, both new & edit
+  * delete recipe page
+  * profile page
+  * recipe list
+  * header

 ## To Do Notes - moderate
+* translations not finished for: welcome page (needs to be written)
+* add language detection to auth0 & user_metadata.
 * use up/down keys to move between recipes in a loop?
 * handle expired access token
 * profile section